RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-12-high-performance-computing-at-acm.markdown

 supercomputers in the world.

 ###The Fourth Paradigm
 Kalwani closed the historical section of his talk with a discussion of [The Fourth Paradigm](http://research.microsoft.com/en-us/collaboration/fourthparadigm/) of discovery.
-The concept comes from a collection of essays edited by Jim Gray and published by Microsoft Press.
+The concept comes from a collection of essays published by Microsoft Press.
 As of this writing, a free PDF of the book is available from [Microsoft Research](http://research.microsoft.com/en-us/collaboration/fourthparadigm/).

-Jim Gray's introduction posits that there have been four paradigms of human scientific discovery:
+The book's introduction posits that there have been four paradigms of human scientific discovery:

 * *Empirical*.
 Started a thousand years ago.
 Science was all about describing natural phenomena.
 * *Theoretical*.
 Started a few hundred years ago.
 Humans seek to understand the world using models and generalizations.
 * *Computational*.
 Started a few decades ago.
 Humans seek understanding by simulating complex phenomena using computer models.